 The following is an E46 & E39 double Vanos piston seals R&R (remove and replace) procedure.

-If the valve cover gaskets are over 40k miles (64k kilometers) old, then it’s prudent to replace them during this repair.
-If they are over 80k miles (128k kilometers) old, then it is a requirement to replace them during this repair, otherwise they might leak due to being dismounted and reused.
-These gaskets have an estimated lifespan of ~60k miles (96k kilometers) and replacing them during this repair requires no extra effort.
+If the valve cover gaskets have exceeded 40k miles (64k kilometers), it is advisable to replace them during this repair.
+Moreover, if they have surpassed 80k miles (128k kilometers), replacement becomes essential; otherwise, they may leak due to being dismounted and reused.
+Typically, these gaskets have an estimated lifespan of approximately 60k miles (96k kilometers).
+Additionally, replacing them during this repair requires no extra effort.
 The needed parts and replacement procedure are included as optional.

 Parts, Tools, and Shop Supplies